-\\\ Bone marrow depression is dose dependent and may be reversed by reducing the dose of azathioprine.
-However, people who inherit two non-functional TPMT alleles universally experience life-threatening myleosuppression.
-For this reason it is recommended TPMT genotyping or phenotyping be done prior to starting azathioprine.
-Dean L. Azathioprine therapy and TPMT genotype.
-Medical Genetics Summaries, Bethesda: National Center for Biotechnology
+Bone marrow suppression is dose dependent and may be reversed by reducing the dose of azathioprine.
+However, people who inherit two non-functional TPMT alleles universally experience life-threatening myelosuppression.
+For this reason, it is recommended that TPMT genotyping or phenotyping be done prior to starting

-Xanthine oxidase inhibitors (allopurinol and febuxostat (Uloric®) :
+Xanthine oxidase inhibitors (allopurinol and febuxostat (Uloric[®]) :